ignacia-fp/rsrs-exps/demo.md

-This is a compilation of examples of uses of RSRS
+This is a particular example of the use of RSRS

 ```python